huzzle-app/Graduate-Jobs-with-Visa-Sponsorship-UK/README.md

-# 2024 Tech Grad Roles by Huzzle
+# Graduate Jobs with Visa Sponsorship by Huzzle

-Use this repo to find 1,000s of live tech graduate roles 💻
+Use this repo to find 300+ live graduate roles in the UK with companies that sponsor visas! 🌎

-⚠️ Please note that this repo is exclusive for roles in the United States, United Kingdom, or Remote positions 🌍
+⚠️ Please note that this repo is exclusive for roles in the United Kingdom.

 Tired of checking for new jobs every day?
 Join [Huzzle](https://huzzle.app) and get sent personalised opportunities every single week 💚